Henry S. Baird Spring

 scheduling tasks, finding shortest paths, matching patterns in

-runtime and memory demands.
+their time and space complexity.
 General strategies for

 greediness, dynamic programming---are stressed.
 Limits on algorithm

-explored through elementary NP-completeness theory.
+explored through NP-completeness theory.
+Quantum

-apply knowledge of complexity; and, more generally, to apply
+to apply knowledge of complexity; and, more generally, to apply

 mathematics to CS problems.
 They will be sufficiently familiar